-Uncertainties in projections of future climate change and impacts come from a variety of different sources, including the assumptions made regarding future emission pathways (Moss et al., 2010), the inherent limitations and assumptions of the climate models used for the projections, including limitations in simulating regional climate variability (James et al., 2017), downscaling and biascorrection methods (Ekström et al., 2015), and in impact models (e.g., Asseng et al., 2013).
+Uncertainties in projections of future climate change and impacts come from a variety of different sources, including the assumptions made regarding future emission pathways (Moss et al., 2010), the inherent limitations and assumptions of the climate models used for the projections, including limitations in simulating regional climate variability (James et al., 2017), downscaling and bias-correction methods (Ekström et al., 2015), the assumption of a linear scaling of impacts with GMST used in many studies (Lewis et al., 2017; King et al., 2018b), and in impact models (e.g., Asseng et al., 2013).
 The evolution of climate change also affects uncertainty with respect to impacts.
-For example, the impacts of overshooting 1.5°C and stabilization at a later stage, compared to stabilization at 1.5°C without overshoot may differ in magnitude (Schleussner et al., 2016).
+For example, the impacts of overshooting 1.5°C and stabilization at a later stage compared to stabilization at 1.5°C without overshoot may differ in magnitude (Schleussner et al., 2016).

-AR5 IPCC (2013b) and World Bank (2013) underscored the non-linearity of risks and impacts as temperature rises from 2°C to 4°C of warming, particularly in relation to water availability, heat extremes, bleaching of coral reefs, and more.
-Recent studies (Schleussner et al., 2016; James et al., 2017; King et al., 2018) assess the impacts of 1.5°C versus 2°C warming, with the same message of non-linearity.
+AR5 (IPCC, 2013b) and World Bank (2013) underscored the nonlinearity of risks and impacts as temperature rises from 2°C to 4°C of warming, particularly in relation to water availability, heat extremes, Chapter 1 Framing and Context bleaching of coral reefs, and more.
+Recent studies (Schleussner et al., 2016; James et al., 2017; Barcikowska et al., 2018; King et al., 2018a) assess the impacts of 1.5°C versus 2°C warming, with the same message of non-linearity.
 The resilience of ecosystems, meaning their ability either to resist change or to recover after a disturbance, may change, and often decline, in a non-linear way.
-An example are reef ecosystems, with some studies suggesting that reefs will change, rather than disappear entirely, and particular species showing greater tolerance to coral bleaching than others (Pörtner et al., 2014).
-A key issue is therefore whether ecosystems such as coral reefs survive an overshoot scenario, and to what extent would they be able to recover after stabilization at 1.5°C or higher levels of warming (see Box 3.4).
+An example are reef ecosystems, with some studies suggesting that reefs will change, rather than disappear entirely, and with particular species showing greater tolerance to coral bleaching than others (Pörtner et al., 2014).
+A key issue is therefore whether ecosystems such as coral reefs survive an overshoot scenario, and to what extent they would be able to recover after stabilization at 1.5°C or higher levels of warming (see Box 3.4).

-1.4 Strengthening the global response
+1.4 Strengthening the Global Response

-This section frames the implementation options, enabling conditions (discussed further in Cross-Chapter Box 3 on feasibility in this Chapter), capacities and types of knowledge and their availability (Blicharska et al., 2017) that can allow institutions, communities and societies to respond to the 1.5°C challenge in the context of sustainable development and the Sustainable Development Goals (SDGs).
+This section frames the implementation options, enabling conditions (discussed further in Cross-Chapter Box 3 on feasibility in this chapter), capacities and types of knowledge and their availability (Blicharska et al., 2017) that can allow institutions, communities and societies to respond to the 1.5°C challenge in the context of sustainable development and the Sustainable Development Goals (SDGs).
 It also addresses other relevant international agreements such as the Sendai Framework for Disaster Risk Reduction.
 Equity and ethics are recognised as issues of importance in reducing vulnerability and eradicating poverty.

-The connection between the enabling conditions for limiting global warming to 1.5°C and the ambitions of the SDGs are complex across scale and multifaceted (Chapter 5).
+The connection between the enabling conditions for limiting global warming to 1.5°C and the ambitions of the SDGs are complex across scale and multi-faceted (Chapter 5).
 Climate mitigation-adaptation linkages, including synergies and trade-offs, are important when considering opportunities and threats for sustainable development.
 The IPCC AR5 acknowledged that 'adaptation and mitigation have the potential to both contribute to and impede sustainable development, and sustainable development strategies and choices have the potential to both contribute to and impede climate change responses' (Denton et al., 2014).
 Climate mitigation and adaptation measures and actions can reflect and enforce specific patterns of development and governance that differ amongst the world's regions (Gouldson et al., 2015; Termeer et al., 2017).
-The role of limited adaptation and mitigation capacity, limits to adaptation and mitigation, and conditions of mal-adaptation and malmitigation are assessed in this report (Chapters 4 and 5).
+The role of limited adaptation and mitigation capacity, limits to adaptation and mitigation, and conditions of mal-adaptation and mal-mitigation are assessed in this report (Chapters 4 and 5).